 Vitamin B12 for vegetarians and vegans

 Vegetarians and vegans will need to pay attention to vitamin B12.
 This vitamin is found mainly in animal products like meat, fish, shellfish, eggs, and dairy.
-Check your supplements to see that they have an adequate amount of this vitamin.
+Check your supplements to see that they have an adequate amount of vitamin B12.

-If you are a vegetarian or vegan, make sure to eat vitamin B12-fortified foods like soy and rice beverages, breakfast cereals, and meat alternatives.
+If you are a vegetarian or vegan, make sure to include vitamin B12-fortified foods like soy and rice beverages, breakfast cereals, and meat alternatives in your diet.
 If you’re following a vegetarian or vegan diet, you also may not be getting enough iron, vitamin D, vitamin E, and choline.
 Talk to your doctor about taking a supplement.

 Sources